heggy231/BUILD-A-SMALL-BUSINESS-WEBSITE/MyNote.md

     * Still not quite there since, paragraph isn't all the way at the bottom of the div yet! p { margin: 0; } // this will stick p to the bottom of div

+  - Move h2 down with p in CSS.
+    * There is no easy way to bring h2 down where p is with CSS.
+We will use cheat!
+    1st cheat: Get rid of <h2>, and dropping the meal names into the paragraph tags.